 States, are accompanied by descriptions of the data source including when and where it was collected, what

-it’s target population is, and information on the design of the survey.
+its target population is, and information on the design of the survey.
 This will include information on sample design, such as stratum or cluster variables, and design or replicate weights to be used when you conduct

 your analysis.
 I cannot stress enough that learning how your particular survey data source is designed, and